-We have experienced regional economic pressures in the south and increased competition through aggressive discounting this year.
-Growing sales and traffic has been a challenge with steadily increasing competition and discounting in the casual dining industry at a five year high.
+Growing sales and traffic continues to be a challenge with increasing competition and heavy discounting in the casual dining industry along with recent economic pressures in certain oil producing states.
 U.S. economic growth has been steady but wage growth has been slow.
 This wage pressure has challenged both restaurant operators and consumers as discretionary income available for restaurant visits has been limited.
 In response to these economic factors, we have developed both short and long-term strategies that we believe are appropriate for all operating conditions and will provide a solid foundation for earnings growth going forward.